vladimir-laz/eco2ai_prototype/README.md

 ```
 In some keyses it is also may be needed to restart your kernel after installation
 ## Use example
+For more complite instructions you can explore the guide folder.
+There is sber_emission_tracker_guide.ipynd  - very useful jupyter notebook with code and comments.
+It is recommended to explore it.

 ```python